Garrick Ohlsson: Career

-Ohlsson has performed in North America with symphony orchestras of Atlanta, Charlotte, Cleveland, Philadelphia, Boston, St. Louis, Cincinnati, Minneapolis, Milwaukee, Indianapolis, Houston, Detroit, Baltimore, Pittsburgh, Los Angeles, Seattle, Denver, Washington D.C. and Berkeley, among others, at the National Arts Center, with the St. Paul Chamber Orchestra and with the London Philharmonic at Lincoln Center in New York.
+Ohlsson has performed in North America with symphony orchestras of Atlanta, Charlotte, Cleveland, Philadelphia, Boston, St. Louis, Cincinnati, Minneapolis, Milwaukee, Indianapolis, Houston, Detroit, Baltimore, Pittsburgh, Los Angeles, Seattle, Denver, Washington, D.C., and Berkeley, among others, at the National Arts Center, with the St. Paul Chamber Orchestra and with the London Philharmonic at Lincoln Center in New York.
 He has also accompanied violinist Hilary Hahn and contralto Ewa Podles.

 Ohlsson is an avid chamber musician, having collaborated with the Cleveland, Emerson, Takács and Tokyo string quartets, in addition to other ensembles.
 In 2005–2006, he toured with the Takács Quartet.
 He is also a founding member of San Francisco's FOG Trio, together with violinist Jorja Fleezanis and cellist Michael Grebanier.

 In 2006–2007, he played the opening concert at the Mostly Mozart Festival in New York.
 He has also performed at the BBC Proms with the Budapest Festival Orchestra.
-In 2010, he visited Australia and gave concerts in Melbourne.

 Among his many recordings, Ohlsson performed Chopin's entire musical output on Hyperion Records–including the complete solo piano music, chamber music, works for piano and orchestra, and songs.
 In 1989, he recorded Busoni's five-movement Piano Concerto in C major, Op.
 39 with the Cleveland Orchestra under Christoph von Dohnányi.
 He has also recorded all 32 Beethoven piano sonatas for Bridge Records.

-His unusually vast repertoire includes no fewer than eighty concertos.
-He is also known for his exceptional keyboard stretch (a 12th in the left hand and an 11th in the right).

-Shortly after his Chopin competition victory in 1970, he appeared as performing guest on ABC's The Dick Cavett Show on 25 February, 1971.
+Shortly after his Chopin competition victory in 1970, he appeared as performing guest on ABC's The Dick Cavett Show on 25 February 1971.
 The show also featured actor/singer Sammy Davis Jr., and young Family Affair actress Anissa Jones.

+In 2025, Ohlsson became the chairman of the jury for the XIX International Chopin Piano Competition, becoming the first non-Polish person to hold this position.

 Personal life

-Ohlsson currently lives in San Francisco with his partner, historic preservationist Robert Guter.
+Since 1996, Ohlsson has lived in San Francisco with his husband, historic preservationist Robert Guter.

 He is a member of the faculty of the San Francisco Conservatory of Music.

+Ohlsson hosts The Chopin Podcast with YouTuber Ben Laude, covering the life and work of composer Frédéric Chopin.